 Yes, absolutely.
-Although turbines can have a very high tip height even the largest of turbines actually have a very compact footprint.
+Although turbines can have a very high tip height, even the largest of turbines actually have a very compact footprint.

-When wind farms are operational the wind turbines could help agriculture by mixing up the air, getting more carbon dioxide (CO2) into crops.
+When wind farms are operational the wind turbines can help agriculture by mixing up the air, getting more carbon dioxide (CO2) into crops.
 Livestock is typically not affected by wind turbines and will even graze along the base of the turbine.